Resourcio-Community/JAVA-resources/README.md

 # JAVA-resources

-This is an awesome project about JAVA resources. ⚡
+This is an awesome repo about JAVA resources. ⚡

 Resources are added frequently! ⚡